Stwarf/YT-DLP-SCRIPT/README.md

-# 🎬 yt-dlp Automation Script For YouTube Video Download With Subtitle Embedder Using Faster-Whisper (macOS)
+# 🎬 yt-dlp Automation Script For YouTube Video Download With Subtitle Embedder Using Faster-Whisper (macOS)(Apple Silicon Compatible)

 This script downloads a YouTube video, checks for manually uploaded subtitles, and if not found, generates them using [Faster Whisper](https://github.com/guillaumekln/faster-whisper).
 It then embeds the subtitles into the final MKV file.